LuceoEtzio/PlexAniBridge-Custom-Mappings/README.md

  ---

- PRs are welcome, details about the format and technical capabalities can be found in the [PlexAniBridge custom mapping documentation](https://plexanibridge.elias.eu.org/advanced/custom-mappings/).
+ PRs are welcome, details about the format and technical capabilities can be found in the [PlexAniBridge custom mapping documentation](https://plexanibridge.elias.eu.org/advanced/custom-mappings/).